diversity-scripts/div_bridge/README.md

 ensure [my_scripts]
 ```

+## 🦺 Integration
+1. Ensure `div_bridge` is started before your script.
+2. Add `shared_script "@div_bridge/init.lua"` to your fxmanifest.
+3. Now you can use all the modules in your script.

 ## Supported Frameworks
 | Resource | Author / Maintainer | Price |
 | :--- | :--- | :--- |